- Purpose of research proposal

 Reviewer concerns are typically addressed in research proposals in the following sections which also accord with the key questions introduced above: introduction, literature review, research design, and additional information.

-- Introduction─includes statement of the problem and aims, definition of key terminology, and description of the field of literature and practice, as well as a summary of the gap in the literature and of the research design.
+- Introduction─includes statement of the 'problem' or contextual background, definition of key terminology, description of the field of literature, as well as a summary of the gap in the literature, a statement of the aims, and a summary of the research design.

-- Literature review─reviews previous research and ends by highlighting what is significant about your research, or outlines the contribution the research will make to a body of literature.
+- Literature review─reviews previous research to highlight what is 'significant' about your research, or outlines the contribution the research will make to a body of literature.

-- Methods and methodology─explains how the research design will fulfill the aims of the research or answer the research question, and addresses any ethical considerations or non-standard resource implications of the research process.
+- Methods and methodology─explains how the research design will fulfill the aims of the research or answer the research question, and addresses any ethical considerations or non-standard resource implications arising within the research process.

-- Additional information─a proposed time line for the research, budget, references, bibliography, appendices, and any special features of the research.
+- Additional information─a proposed time line for the research, budget, references, bibliography, and appendices which may contain protocols, information sheets and other information to support the proposal.

 In general, research proposals are organised into the following sections:

-- introduction (sometimes also called 'background', 'context', 'project description'),
+- introduction (sometimes also called 'background', 'context', or 'project description'),

-- literature review (or heading that reflects content of the review, for example: 'sociological studies of play'),
+- literature (and artefact) review (or heading that reflects content of the review, for example: 'sociological studies of play'),

-- methodology and methods or 'research design' (or heading that reflects content, for example: 'Auto-ethnography and palliative care'),
+- methodology and methods, 'research design', creative practice (or heading that reflects the research approach, for example: 'Auto-ethnography and palliative care'),

 - proposed timeline,